 Stir into scrambled eggs or use on top of your sunny side up eggs

-Use as a marinade for mozzarella balls to make this easy no-cook Caprese skewers.
+Use as a marinade for mozzarella balls to make these easy no-cook Caprese skewers.

 Stir into soups for additional flavor